Meryovi/hobby-aoc-2023/cs/README.md

+Pre-requisites: .NET 8+

 To run this project:

 `dotnet test -l "console;verbosity=normal"`

+To run Benchmarks:

+`dotnet run`

+You can also go to Program.cs and tweak the runner to run the benchmark for a specific problem.

 **Goals:**
 All projects regardless of programming language should have a similar structure and approach.